-2A.
-(1) A number of traditional communities that are grouped together 1 ~ may be recognised as a kingship if they- (a) are recognised as such in terms of applicable provincial legislation; 5 (b) each have a recognised traditional council with a defined area of jurisdiction in terms of applicable provincial legislation; (c) each have a senior traditional leader recognised in terms of the applicable provincial legislation; 10 (d) recognise a recognised senior traditional leader, who is of higher status than the other senior traditional leaders in terms of custom and ĺ customary law, as their king or queen; ĺ (e) recognise themselves as a distinct group of traditional communities ĺ from all other traditional communities; and 15 (f) have a system of traditional leadership at a kingship level recognised by other traditional communities.
-(2) The traditional communities applying for recognition as a kingship ĺ must have a proven history of existence, with a recognised senior İ traditional leader of higher status as a king or queen in terms of customary 20 law of succession.
-(3) (a) The President may, by notice in the Gazette, after consultation with the relevant Premier, the provincial house of traditional leaders in the relevant province, the national house of traditional leaders and the senior traditional leaders of traditional communities who fall under the kingship 25 being applied for, recognise a kingship envisaged in subsections (1) and (2) 23 as a kingship. ĺ (b) The President may- ĺ (i) direct the Minister to conduct the consultation referred to in paragraph (a) in his or her stead; and 30 (ii) prescribe a fixed period within which the Minister must finalise the ĺ consultation regarding the recognition of a kingship envisaged in subsections (1) and (2). ĺ (4) A kingship must transform and adapt customary law and customs relevant to the application of this Act so as to comply with the relevant 35 principles contained in the Bill of Rights in the Constitution, in particular by- ĺ (a) preventing unfair discrimination; ĺ (b) promoting equality; and 40 (c) seeking to progressively advance gender representation in the succession to traditional leadership positions.
-40 (5) The withdrawal of the recognition of a community as a kingship as provided for in this Act, may only be considered where- ĺ (a) the majority of traditional communities under the jurisdiction of the kingship concerned request the President that the recognition of their 45 kingship be withdrawn; and (b) the President, on good cause shown, determines that the withdrawal of ĺ such a kingship is necessary. ĺ (6) The President may, before taking a decision in terms of subsection ĺ (5), cause an investigation to be conducted.
-50 (7) The withdrawal of the recognition of a community as a kingship must ĺ be done by the President after consultation with the kingship council, the Minister, the National House of Traditional Leaders, the relevant Premier and the provincial house of traditional leaders concerned.
-(8) The withdrawal of a kingship must be done by way of a notice in the 55 Gazette.".
-JJ Guzene.
+- 2A.(1) A number of traditional communities which are grouped together may be recognised as a kingship if they- - (a) are recognised as such in terms of applicable provincial legislation; - (b) each have a recognised traditional council with a defined area of jurisdiction in terms of applicable provincial legislation; - (c) each have a senior traditional leader recognised in terms of the applicable provincial legislation; - (d) recognise a recognised senior traditional leader, who is of higher status than the other senior traditional leaders in terms of custom and customary law, as their king or queen; - (e) recognise themselves as a distinct group of traditional communities from all other traditional communities; and - (f) have a system of traditional leadership at a kingship level recognised by other traditional communities. - (2) The traditional communities applying for recognition as a kingship must have a proven history of existence recognizing a senior traditional leader of higher status as a king or queen in terms of customary law of succession. - (3) (a) The President may, by notice in the Gazette, after consultation with the relevant Premier, the provincial house of traditional leaders in the relevant province, the national house of traditional leaders and the senior traditional leaders of traditional communities who fall under the kingship being applied for, recognise a kingship envisaged in subsections (1) and (2) as a kingship. - (b) The President may - - (i) direct the Minister to conduct the consultation referred to in paragraph (a) in his stead; and - (ii) prescribe a fixed period within which the Minister must finalise the consultation regarding the recognition of a kingship envisaged in subsections (1) and (2). - (4) A kingship must transform and adapt customary law and customs relevant to the application of this Act so as to comply with the relevant principles contained in the Bill of Rights in the Constitution, in particular by- - (a) preventing unfair discrimination; - (b) promoting equality; and

+- (c) seeking to progressively advance gender representation in the succession to traditional leadership positions. - (5) The withdrawal of the recognition of a community as a kingship as provided for in this Act, may only be considered where- - (a) the majority of traditional communities under the jurisdiction of the kingship concerned request the President that the recognition of their kingship be withdrawn; and - (b) the President, for good cause shown determines that the withdrawal of such a kingship is necessary. - (6) the President may, before taking a decision in terms of subsection (5), cause an investigation to be conducted. - (7) The withdrawal of the recognition of a community as a kingship must be done by the President after consultation with the kingship council, Minister, the National House of Traditional Leaders, the relevant Premier and provincial house of traditional leaders concerned. - (8) The withdrawal of a kingship must be done by way of a notice in the Gazette."